 Service Interaction Profile Requirements

 Each service interaction profile will define standard conventions and configuration details to support interoperability between and among ECF 5.0 implementations that support the same service interaction profile.
 However, compliance with these requirements will not necessarily guarantee interoperability.

+The concept of “message” in the context of this section and in supporting SIPs is defined in [GRA WS-SIP] and is distinct from the concept of an ECF message as defined in other sections of this specification.

 To be conformant with the ECF 5.0 specification, a service interaction profile MUST satisfy the following non-functional requirements: